SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/collect-logs-oracle-cloud-infrastructure.md

     fn init --runtime python sumologicfn
     ```
    :::note
-   The fn init command will generate a folder called SumoLogicfn with three files inside: func.py, func.yaml, and requirements.txt.
+   The `fn init` command will generate a folder called sumologicfn with three files inside: func.py, func.yaml, and requirements.txt.
    :::
 10. Open func.py and replace the content of the file with the following code.
 <details>